Walltown, Durham, North Carolina

 Walltown is a historically African-American neighborhood in Durham, North Carolina.
-The neighborhood is located between West Durham Historic District and Trinity Historic District, north of Duke University East Campus.
+It is located between West Durham Historic District and Trinity Historic District, north of Duke University East Campus.
 Historically, the neighborhood was a working class neighborhood for African-American employees of Duke University and local tobacco and textile mills in Durham.
 Walltown was named after George Wall, a former enslaved person, who was one of the first people to purchase a lot in the area.
 Members of the community were active in the civil rights movement and desegregation in Durham.
 Since the beginning of the twenty-first century, Walltown has been undergoing gentrification.

 Location

 Walltown is a historically African-American, working class neighborhood.
-Located north of Duke University's East Campus, it originally served as a residential neighborhood for service employees of the University and local tobacco and textile mills.
+Located north of Duke University's East Campus, it originally served as a residential neighborhood for service employees of the university and local tobacco and textile mills.
 It is bordered by West Durham Historic District and Watts–Hillandale Historic District to the west and Trinity Historic District to the east.
 Northgate Mall is located on the northeastern edge of the neighborhood.
 A low-lying area, the neighborhood is subject to flash flooding.
 Dye Branch, a section of Neuse River's tributary Ellerbe Creek, flows through Walltown.

 Floodwaters from Hurricane Florence on Buchanan Boulevard, between Trinity Park and Walltown, in September 2018.